top of page

 Other structures might be relevant, depending on the circumstances.

 Deciding on a structure can get complicated.
-As a start-up you would want to keep things simple but resist the temptation to avoid the question of structuring altogether – you may well regret it later:
+Businesses tend to want to keep things simple but resist the temptation to avoid the question of structuring altogether, as you may regret it later:

 • it’s usually a lot more complicated and costly to change structure later on than set it up initially